International LL.M News

-How dominant is an American LL.M. degree?
+How dominant is an American LL.M. degree in the world?

 LL.M. programs for international students: What to consider in your selection